Introduction

 "Do I finally get to see inside the 'Matt Do Not Open' box you made me carry halfway across the world?"

 "Yup.
-Security hired a boat, so we are going to do some fishing and a little treasure hunting."
+Security hired a boat so we are going to do some fishing and a little treasure hunting."

 Matt was watching eagerly as the fishing boat held its place at the location I gave them.
 Security too was interested but they weren't still holding a fishing pole like Matt was.
-We had spent some time deep-sea fishing off the coast, and I had asked the captain to stop at this particular spot on the way back.
+We had spent some time deep-sea fishing off the coast, and I had asked the boat captain to stop at this particular spot on the way back.

 "This is a rebreather GA built for me using my CO2 cracking technology."